 Creating a Healing Space

-It’s hard to create a healing home when the environment our families are living in is not healing.
-We certainly don’t have to provide a picture perfect home with all the latest trends for pinterest or Hobby Lobby.
-But we do need to create a healing environment that in organized enough for our children and husband to thrive.
+It's hard to create a healing home when the environment our families are living in is not healing.
+We certainly don't have to provide a picture-perfect home with all the latest trends for Pinterest or Hobby Lobby.
+But we do need to create a healing environment that is organized enough for our children and husband to thrive.

 Creating a Healing Environment in 5 Steps

-- Open your bible – meeting with God is the #1 way to creating a healing place for your family.
+- Open your bible - meeting with God is the #1 way to create a healing place for your family.

 - Take care of yourself - we must take care of ourselves to take care of others.